-As with other modes, if a user wishes to tune to a highlighted program that is currently airing, he can do so by simply depressing the ENTER key on the remote controller 40, and if the user wishes to view a program that airs at a future time, the user is again given the option of setting a REMINDER message.
+As with other modes, if a user wishes to tune to a highlighted program that is currently airing, he can do so by 55 simply depressing the ENTER key on the remote controller 40, and if the user wishes to view a program that airs at a future time, the user is again given the option of setting a REMINDER message.

-In each of the FLIP, BROWSE and MENU modes, a lower case "i" icon appears at a number of occasions in connection with certain program listings, such as movies, the right direction arrow is depressed.
-In this way, the user 35 such as the "i" 203 shown in FIG. 20.
-Any time this icon appears, the user can view additional programming information, generally comprising a textual description of program content and/or other information related to the program, such as the names of cast members and the like, by depressing the "i" key 48 on the remote controller 40.
+In each of the FLIP, BROWSE and MENU modes, a 60 lower case "i" icon appears at a number of occasions in connection with certain program listings, such as movies, such as the "i" 203 shown in FIG. 20.
+Any time this icon appears, the user can view additional programming information, generally comprising a textual description of 65 program content and/or other information related to the program, such as the names of cast members and the like, by depressing the "i" key 48 on the remote controller 40.
 An example of a display of such additional information is shown in FIG. 21.
 The second horizontal bar 62 appearing on the screen in the MAIN MENU mode shown in FIG. 6 is the "Home Theater" Listing.
 It corresponds to Pay-Per-View events or services, specialized programming, and Premium Service programs.
 When this category is chosen by the user, the television receiver displays information as shown in FIG. 15.
-The first theater-ticket icon 150 that appears in this the "Movies" category 190A is selected.
-As shown, the user 50 Home Theater bar identifies a format in which the Pay-Per-View events and premium services are displayed, as shown in FIG. 22.
+The first theater-ticket icon 150 that appears in this Home Theater bar identifies a format in which the Pay-Per-View events and premium services are displayed, as shown in FIG. 22.
 As with other modes, the user can manipulate the cursor to highlight and select any particular show.
-Also, the user can obtain additional information about the Pay-Per-View event or service by depressing the "i" key 48 on the remote controller 40.
-The Pay-Per-View menu screen display shown in FIG. 22 also includes a video display section 220 in which short promotional clips of current and future events and services can be shown to the user while the user is viewing the Pay-Per-View scheduling information.
+Also, the user can obtain additional information about the Pay-Per-View event or service by depressing the wit key 48 on the remote controller 40.
+The Pay-Per-View menu screen display shown in FIG. 22 also includes a video display section 220 in which short promotional clips of current and future events and services can be 20 shown to the user while the user is viewing the Pay-Per-View scheduling information.
 The display of FIG. 22 is bit mapped such that the advertising clips may be shown in the lower left quadrant of the screen.
 The clips may be shown randomly in the video display section 120 or, alternatively, the clip shown could correspond to the particular selected entry on the list of events, and would change automatically as the user navigated through the list.